 We thank the residents, merchants, and charitable organizations of Mineola for their tax-deductible donations to MVAC.
 These donations go directly to the purchase of equipment and supplies that will save the lives of both our volunteers and their patients.

-- On Saturday, April 28, 1979, at 12 noon, the Mineola Volunteer Ambulance Corps began its service to the people of Mineola.
+On , the Mineola Volunteer Ambulance Corps began its service to the people of Mineola.
 A celebration was held at the American Legion Hall.
 Those invited were high-ranking government officials and residents of Mineola.
 Preceding the party was a motorcade through the Village with our two ambulances.
 By July of 1979, MVAC became a part of the 911 system.
 MVAC is dispatched by the Nassau County Fire Communications Bureau, which can be reached by dialing (516) 742-3300.